cskylab/cskylab/tpl-cskylab/ubt2004srv-kvm/README.md

 # {{ .machine.hostname }} <!-- omit in toc -->

+This machine runs a KVM host on Ubuntu Server 20.04 LTS.

+Virtual machines are created on storage supported by LVM services.

 [comment]: <> (**Machine functional description goes here**)

 Machine `{{ .machine.hostname }}` is deployed from template {{ ._tpldescription }} version {{ ._tplversion }}.